everydayanchovies/Terrarium/README.md

  - mvc back end.

 # Currently working on:
-A cross section of the earth, so that you can take care of the tree's roots.
+A cross section of the earth, so that you could take care of the tree's roots.

 # Show off zone
 The procedurally generated tree in action: